 Michael Sheerin, Assistant Head Teacher

 Lander Road Primary uses Philosophy for Children alongside other interventions which emphasise metacognitive skills, such as the Singaporean approach to maths and Reciprocal Reading.
-Find out more about why they chose P4C and how they are using the SAPERE Going for Gold programme to develop high-quality, sustainable P4C across the school.
+Find out more about why this SAPERE Bronze Award School chose P4C and how they are using the SAPERE P4C Going for Gold programme to develop high-quality, sustainable practice across the school.

 Read our Lander Road SAPERE P4C case study

 Download a printable PDF of our Lander Road SAPERE P4C case study

-P4C Champions at Rokeby: P4C in action in a diverse secondary school
+Building communities, developing leaders: P4C in a diverse London secondary school

 Rokeby School in east London is the first secondary school to be awarded the SAPERE P4C Gold Award.
 Located in an area of social and economic disadvantage, its intake is highly diverse and includes boys who have come to the UK as unaccompanied minors and as refugees and many who have significant caring responsibilities.
-A high proportion of students have English as an additional language, with some 70 languages spoken across the school.
-The number of students eligible for pupil premium funding is well above average.
+A high proportion of students have English as an additional language, 70 languages are spoken across the school, and the number of students eligible for pupil premium funding is well above average.
 Find out about the difference P4C has made to the school and how its innovative P4C Champions programme is integral to the school’s success.